lambdaclass/concrete/examples/parse_validate/AUDIT.md

 | 9 | Snapshot/diff coverage: a baseline of facts/reports that a regression would break. | ❌ absent |
 | 10 | Listed in a curated Phase 7 showcase manifest (not just `tests/oracle/vectors.txt`). | ❌ no such manifest exists yet |

-Today: **0 of 10 bars met.** Most of those bars are not parse_validate-specific work — they are infrastructure that the pilot is supposed to force into existence.
+Today: **2 of 10 bars met.** Most of the remaining bars are not parse_validate-specific work — they are infrastructure that the pilot is supposed to force into existence.
 Closing them in order is the pilot's whole purpose.

+**Closed so far:**
+- Bar #1 — `validate_version` proved with Lean theorem.
+5 of 8 eligible validators now extract via the new early-return-as-else rule in ProofCore.
+- Bar #3 — assumption file landed with schema, CI gate, and drift detection.

 ## 8. Suggested first three pilot commits (per ROADMAP rule 2)